Mirror83/focus/README.md

 The project is **in the early stages of planning and design**.

-Currently, the project is basically a playground for messing around with coroutines and Compose for Desktop.
+Currently, the project is basically a playground for mzessing around with coroutines and Compose for Desktop.

 ### Update: 26/11/2023